zammad/zammad-user-documentation/advanced/search.rst

 Advanced Search
 ===============

-With Zammad, you can limit your search to specific Information.
+With Zammad, you can limit your search to specific attributes.
-This allows you to find e.g. Tickets with specific key words and states.
+This allows you to find e.g. tickets with specific key words and states.
 Below information will help you to improve your search results.

 For instance you can search for a specific customer by using ``customer.attribute``::

    customer.firstname: John